pradyneel/Titanic_dataset/README.md

 # Titanic_dataset
-A basic Machine learning project of titanic dataset to check the chances of survival
+A Machine learning project of titanic dataset to check the chances of survival using Tensorflow